Readit News logoReadit News

 3v1n0 commented on Ubuntu 24.04 Noble Numbat releases.ubuntu.com/noble... · Posted by u/jeswin

-kkfx · a year ago
+kkfx · 2 years ago

 Sorry but...
 At the Unity (WM) time Ubuntu was the distro able to satisfy both end users and techies, adopting Gnome SHell they already say "we are like others", than pushing CRAP like snap have completed the game.
 Back than Ubuntu have ceased to be interested for anyone with a bit of competence and have started to be annoying for generic users.